ryan-mcclue/musings/opening.md

 rotate with elbow pointing to sky. motion should originate with elbow, forearm relaxed fingers enter first, elbow can slap down after

+catch only forearm should move. elbow stays high and forward

 --------------------------------------------------------------------------------------------------------------------------

 map - australia